 Though it does not deliver the best fuel economy with AWD equipped, the 265-horsepower V6 can deliver thrills when asked.
 Plus, it is hard to argue that Edge's styling is not attractive.
 The Ford carried premium-level pricing when new, at up to $40,000 or more in some configurations, but today they can be found for under $10,000.

 The 2010 Honda CR-V is on par with the Toyota RAV4 from the same era.
 The compact SUV offers excellent family space, good fuel economy from its four-cylinder engine, and great value for the money.

 Good standard safety equipment is also part of the deal here, as the CR-V got traction control, a slew of airbags, child door locks, stability control, and more as standard equipment during this model year.

 Do Your Due Diligence

 These days, there are a lot of amazing deals on top-quality SUVs that you can depend on to last for the long haul.
-This list is a great starting point, but everyone has their unique preferences and needs.
+This list has some of the best cars and is a great starting point, but everyone has their unique preferences and needs.
 Spend some time researching your options.
 If you are not able to find an exact make or model on this list, you may still be able to score an incredible deal if you shop around.
 The $10,000 price point will go a long way when it comes to buying used SUVs, so do not underestimate your buying power.